DevExpress-Examples/XAF_Security_E4908/XPO/ASP.NetCore/Blazor.ServerSide/Readme.md

 </DxGridDataColumn>
 ```

-To determine whether asterisks need to replace actual text, check the Read permission by using the `CanRead` method of the Security System.
+To determine whether asterisks need to replace actual text, check the Read permission using the `CanRead` method of the Security System.
 Use the `CanWrite` method of the Security System to check if a user is allowed to edit a property and an editor should be created for this property.

 [CellEditTemplateBase](Components/CellEditTemplateBase.cs):